exchangegroup/braintree-framework-builder/README.md

 ### `Framework not found` error fix

 You may get the following error when building the app.
-It may happed if other targets in your app, like a test target, is importing code form the app target.
+It may happen if other targets in your app (like a test target) is importing code form the app target.

 > framework not found Braintree for architecture x86_64